nikitabobko/AeroSpace/docs/commands.md

 fullscreen
 ```

-- Available since: 0.3.0-Beta

 Toggles the fullscreen mode for the currently focused window.

 Switching to a different window within the same workspace while the current focused window is in fullscreen mode results
 in the fullscreen window exiting fullscreen mode.

-This command doesn't have any arguments.
+- This command doesn't have any arguments.
+- Available since: 0.3.0-Beta

 ## join-with